Your Source for NPR News & Music

 Search results for

-• In this week’s KTEP News roundup, Angela Kocherga and Aaron Montes discuss the Trump administration’s decision to use military sites for immigration detention and enforcement.
+• In this week’s KTEP News roundup, Angela Kocherga and Aaron Montes discuss the death of a third person in an El Paso County jail.

-• KTEP News’ Angela Kocherga and Aaron Montes talk about some of the top headlines this week.
+• KTEP News’ Angela Kocherga and Aaron Montes discuss this week’s news including Department of Defense Secretary Pete Hegseth’s visit to the border.